 Let your guests know if your dishes include serrano pepper, or they will be greeted with an unexpected kick.
 The green chili highlights the flavors of your dishes with moderate heat that gets stronger over time.

-Be cautious when you cook with serrano pepper.
+But be cautious when you cook with serrano pepper.
 The longer you cook, the more it will change your food’s overall taste.
 With one part of cayenne pepper, replace with one or two parts of serrano pepper.

 12. Jalapeno Pepper

 Jalapeno pepper is five times less spicy than its cousin, serrano pepper, so its heat index is out of keeping with cayenne pepper.
 Despite the mild piquancy, the flavor is similar and comes with an extra smokiness, which may not be welcome in every dish.

 That said, the jalapeno pepper is still considered acceptable as a substitute for cayenne pepper.
 To retain these peppers’ flavor for the best result possible, make sure you know the correct way to keep jalapenos fresh.
 If your jalapenos are still in top condition, use them in a 1:1 or 2:1 ratio.

 If you are looking for a cayenne pepper replacement loaded with extra heat, Thai pepper is available in many small and large grocery stores.
 They are about the same size or smaller than chile de árbol, but it won’t go easy on your tongue as its Mexican equivalent.